 For one, the majority of wealth managers charge pretty similar fees, assuming they’re fee-only advisors.
 The differences are minor compared to the value of their full line of services.
 That’s where you want to spend your time getting some details.

 For instance, some private wealth managers will help you with questions related to other areas besides just your portfolio.
+Each of these plays a role in your broader goal of not just growing wealth, but protecting it, as this book explores in great detail.
 At Pillar, we also help you with:

 If you need a specialist in these areas with more expertise than us, we will help you find one.
-More than likely, we already know a few in the San Francisco Bay area because we’ve been at this for a while.
+All you need to do is come to our office and see how our investment management services work.
+More than likely, we already know a few of the specialists in the San Francisco Bay area because we’ve been at this for a while.

 And – all of this is included in our 1% fee.